Unundium/hello-world/README.md

 ![octocat](./images/create-octocat.png)

-Started with editing the readme file - did not yet get any further with this.

 ## Everything you need to know about GitHub

 Getting started is the hardest part.
 If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](https://help.github.com).
 Our documentation has tutorials on everything from changing your repository settings to configuring GitHub from your command line.

+Modified the readme file again.
+And did you find the Creedence tapes?